5. Thesis and Graduation Portal

 Scheduling a thesis project is a dynamic activity.
-You are the project and process manager and therefor the active party.
+You are the active project and process manager.
 Your supervisors are in principle re-active.
 They will however become active if you find it difficult to manage your project, because of internal or external reasons.
 Ask for support in an early stage.

 Result: a report or design

-The final thesis product is a report (or a design product) that must be defended.
-The presentation and defense set-up differs per professor:
+The final thesis product is a report (or a design product) that must be presented and defended.

 Appendix A of your thesis contains your scientific paper (> 4.
-Project Execution / Content tab - Reporting tips).
+Project Execution / Tips & tricks tab - Reporting tips).

 The work is valued at 30 EC (6 months).

-Covid policyEach project is carried out within the restrictions of the COVID-policy of the TU Delft and the commissioner.
+Covid policyEach project is carried out within the limitations of the COVID policy of the TU Delft and the commissioner.